LTLA/BiocWorkflow2015/converted/workflow.md

 filtered.data <- win.data[keep,]
 ```

+It should be noted that the 10 kbp bins are used here for filtering, while smaller 2 kbp bins were used in the corresponding step for the H3K9ac analysis.
+This is purely for convenience -- the 10 kbp counts for this data set were previously loaded for normalization, and can be re-used during filtering to save time.
+Changes in bin size will have little impact on the results, so long as the bins (and their counts) are large enough for precise estimation of the background abundance.
+While smaller bins provide greater spatial resolution, this is irrelevant for quantifying coverage in large background regions that span most of the genome.

 ### Statistical modelling of biological variability

 Counts for each window are modelled using *[edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)* as previously described.